Lucie Granier

 Lucie Granier (born 11 June 1999) is a French handball player for Metz Handball and the French national team.

-Career
+Club career

-She started her professional career in 2017, when she played for ESBF Besançon.
+Granier started her professional career in 2017, when she played for ESBF Besançon.

 In 2023, she joined Metz Handball.
 Here she won the 2024 French championship and cup double.

-National team
+International career

 Granier has previously played for various French youth teams.

-On 6 October 2021 she made her debut for the French senior national team against Czechia.
+On 6 October 2021, she made her debut for the French senior national team against Czechia.
 At the 2021 World Championship she won silver medals with the French team, when the lost to Norway in the final.
 At the 2023 World Championship she won gold medals.

 At the 2024 Olympics at home soil she won silver medals, once again losing to Norway in the final.

+For the 2025 World Championship she won bronze medals losing to Germany in the semifinal and beating Netherlands in extra time in the third place playoff.